 - What are the day-to-day responsibilities of this role?

-- What are the one or two traits that a candidate needs, in order to be successful on this team?
+- What are some traits that a candidate needs in order to be successful on this team?

 - Can you tell me about the team’s culture?